csvpath/csvpath/README.md

         <td>Function </td><td> Calculated   </td><td> Calculated </td>
         <td>A function name followed by parentheses.
 Functions can
 contain terms, variables, headers and other  functions.
-Some functions take a specific or  unlimited number of types as arguments.     </td>
+Some functions take a specific or  unlimited number of types as arguments.
+Certain functions can take qualifiers.
+An `onmatch` qualifier indicates that the function should be applied only when the whole path matches.
+Some functions optionally take an arbitrary name qualifier to better name a tracking variable.
+Qualifiers are described below.  </td>
         <td>
             <li/> `not(count()==2)`
         </td>